section-engineering-education/engineering-education/content/articles/Hyperparmeter-Tuning/index.md

 									--🌴--🌳--🌲--

-While tuning the hyper-parameters of a single decision tree is giving us some improvement, a more effective stratagem would be to combine the results of diverse decision trees(like a forest) with slightly different parameters.
+While tuning the hyper-parameters of a single decision tree is giving us some improvement, a stratagem would be to merge the results of diverse decision trees (like a forest) with moderately different parameters.
 Which is what we will understand in a **random forest.** So let's practice some other hyper-parameters like `max_features`, `min_samples_split`, etc...under random forests.

 #### Random Forests:
-Random forests are supervised machine learning models that fit a number of decision trees and combine the outcome by averaging their results.
-Each decision tree will make different kinds of errors and upon averaging them, many of these errors will cancel out. _This general practice of combining the results of many models is called **"Emsembling technique"**._ Or very famously said **"Wisdom of the crowd"**.
+Random forests are supervised machine learning models that train multiple decision trees and integrate the results by averaging them.
+Each decision tree makes various kinds of errors and upon averaging their results, many of these errors will be counter balanced. _This general practice of combining the results of many models is called **"Emsembling technique"**._ Or very famously said **"Wisdom of the crowd"**.

 ![random_forest.png](/engineering-education/Hyperparameter-Tuning/random_forest.png)